rizac/eGSIM/README.md

 ## Installation (development)

-This is a tutorial tested with MacOS (El Capitan and Catalina) and Ubuntu 18.04.
+This is a tutorial tested with MacOS (El Capitan, Catalina, Big Sur) and Ubuntu 18.04.